Riley-Py/UWaterloo-Work/EARTH 121/Study Site Assessment/Part A/Part A Notes.md

 (title: Reasons for choosing this site)

 There are several reasons why I chose this specific site to do my assessment on.
-For starters, it met all of the criteria that was outlined by the
+For starters, it met all of the criteria that was outlined by the requirements:
+1. The site is attached to the Earth's crust
+2. Only 2.3 km^2 max in size
+3. Has a clear site boundary as shown in the figure above
+4. Features primarily one rock type (basalt)
+5. Has a known geologic age (Palogene Period) (insert source)
+6. Formed by lava, so not man-made
+7. Not glacial nor of fluvial origin
+8.